ashleycawley/cli-watch/README.md

 ---

 ## Dev Notes
+* Have a theory that if no standard users exist in /etc/passwd (+1000 UID) then it may exit prematurely and not monitor root user
 * Mute errors from grep by redirecting standard errors to dev null to avoid emails being dispatched like:
 Usage: grep [OPTION]...
 PATTERN [FILE]...
 Try 'grep --help' for more information.